Obtaining Flood Insurance

 What is a flood risk mitigation survey?

-• An assessment of the depth, frequency, duration, and type(s) of flood risk to your specific property.
+• An assessment of flood risk to your property (depth, frequency, duration, and type).

-• Measures that can be taken to stop the water getting in.
+• Recommended measures to stop water getting in.

-• Contact a specialist insurance broker who has access to insurers that specialise in flood risk cover.
+• Contact a specialist insurance broker who deals with flood risk cover.

 • Consider investing in a flood risk mitigation survey.